A car accident is a traumatic event that can result in a great deal of shock and pain.

 Exploit the Texas “Modified Comparative Fault” System for Apportioning Liability

 You can try to turn the tables on the party who is suing you.
 Under Texas law, accident victims cannot recover compensation if they are found to be 51% or more at fault.
-If you can bring enough evidence to demonstrate that the plaintiff was mostly to blame, you will not be on the hook for money damages.
+If you can bring enough evidence to demonstrate that the plaintiff was mostly to blame, you will not be on the hook for monetary damages.

 Engage in the pretrial discovery process